 Valerie S. Pugliese- CEO

 Mrs. Pugliese joined the agency in 2001 hired as the Site Based Coordinator for Etowah County.
 Responsible for the school, site and after-school based mentoring programs.
 She recruited volunteers and youth, enrolled and managed them with match support and case management.
 In 2007 she took the Outreach Coordinator position in Calhoun and Talladega Counties.
 Managing the office and enrollment in community and site based programs, fundraising, grant writing, outreach and capacity building.
 In 2012 Ms. Pugliese took the CEO position of managing the day to day operations of the Big Brothers Big Sisters program staff in our five counties service area.

 Misty Gardner – Program and Case Manager

-Mrs. Gardner joined the agency in 2018 as the Programs and Case Manager for Calhoun and Talladega Counties.
-Misty works in the Calhoun County satellite office and manages the Site, School, and Community Based Programs.
+Mrs. Gardner joined the agency in 2018 as the Case Manager for Calhoun and Talladega Counties.
+Misty is based out of our Calhoun County satellite office and manages the Site Based Programs, School Based Programs, and Community Based Programs.
 Misty is also our Programs Director for the oversight or the agency Quality Assurance and Match Management Compliance.

 Keisha Rice – Case Manager

 Mrs. Rice joined agency in 2017 as a VISTA Volunteer, in 2019 she was hired as a part-time Case Manager, and in 2021 she became a Full-time Case Manager for Etowah County.
 Keisha is based out of our Gadsden office and manages Site Based Programs, School Based Programs, in city and county schools and our Community Based Programs.
 Keisha is also our Forms Assembly Manager.